alexcu/whereabouts-bot/README.md

   - I'm going home at 4pm
   - I'll be leaving early for an appointment this afternoon
 - Better API (json and url-encoded)
-- Switch to using Redis for keeping track of states and DMs instead of just in memory
 - RSS feeds of people's states
 - Better `auth-token` handling?
 - Add slash commands out-of-the-box